 During term time, the DSL and/ or a DDSL will always be available (during school hours) for staff in the School to discuss any safeguarding concerns.
-If a DSL or DDSL is not available in person, they can be contacted on the mobile numbers given in the contact details at the beginning of this policy.
+If a DSL or DDSL is not available in person, they can be contacted through the school office.
 For out of hours/out of term activities, the School's arrangements are that the DSL or DDSL will be contactable by phone.

 The DSL or Deputy DSL should liaise with the Berkshire West Safeguarding Children Partnership and work with other agencies in line with WT.
 "NSPCC - When to call the police" can assist the DSL or Deputy DSL understand when they should consider calling the police and what to expect when they do.
 The DSL or DDSL will also be responsible for liaising with the senior mental health lead and, where available, the Mental Health Support Team, where safeguarding concerns are linked to mental health.
-The DSL {and DDSL} should be confident as to what local specialist support is available to support all children involved in sexual violence and sexual harassment and be confident as to how to access this support when required.
+The DSL (and DDSL) should be confident as to what local specialist support is available to support all children involved in sexual violence and sexual harassment and be confident as to how to access this support when required.

-Whilst the Principal should ensure that the policies and procedures adopted are understood and followed by all staff, and the Governors are ultimately responsible for ensuring staff are competent, supported and regularly reviewed in relation to safeguarding, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.
+Whilst the Principal should ensure that the policies and procedures adopted, particularly those concerning referrals of cases of suspected abuse, exploitation and neglect, are understood and followed by all staff, and the Governors are ultimately responsible for ensuring staff are competent, supported and regularly reviewed in relation to safeguarding, the ultimate lead responsibility for safeguarding and child protection remains with the DSL and this responsibility should not be delegated.